software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 4
 >
 > Create an issue for each _user story_.
 Add the "user story" label for each issue.
+Set the milestone as "Sprint 3".
 Add the issues to the Backlog project and move them to the "Sprint Backlog" column

 {: .important-title }